ifeelikeabit/hyprsetup/README.md

 2. **Add your configuration files or use mine.
 Then, edit the `packagelist.sh` file to match your setup:**
     ```bash
-    #If you add own cfg files put there your subfolders
+    #If you add own cfg files , add your subfolders name  into hyprsetup.sh like this
+    cp -rv $loc/cfg/YOURFOLDERNAME $HOME/.config/
     ```

 3. **Make the `hyprsetup.sh` script executable and run it:**